EmilioPelaez/HierarchyResponder/README.md

 }
 ```

-## Registering Responders

-Registering a responder is done using the modifier syntax.
+## What's a Responder

+Responders are closures that "respond" in different ways to events or errors being triggered or reported by a view down in the view hierarchy.

 There's several kinds of responders, and each responder has two versions, one that will respond to any kind of event or error, and one that receives the type of an event or error as the first parameter and will only act on values of that type.

 ```swift
 struct ContentView: View {